Saturday, May 26, 2012

-St. Philip Neri was born in Florence, Italy on July 22, 1515.
-He was one of four children of the notary Francesco Neri.
+Today is the feast of one of my favorite saints, St. Philip Neri, who is known for his charm, cheerfulness, and wonderful sense of humor.
+He was born in Florence, Italy on July 22, 1515, one of four children of the notary Francesco Neri.
 His mother died when he was very young, but a very capable and competent stepmother filled her place.
 Although they were related to Italian nobility, the family was quite poor.
 Philip was a cheerful and friendly boy, and was popular with all who knew him.

 At eighteen, Philip was sent to the town of San Germano, where he lived with a childless relative who had a business there to train as an apprentice and heir.
 Philip had a strong aptitude for business.
 Soon after his arrival, Philip began speaking of his conversion, which dramatically changed his life.
 He left his relative’s home and set out for Rome, as he had a vision that he had a mission to fulfill there.
 He left without money or a specific plan, trusting in God’s providence.